Jane Welsh Carlyle: Marriage to Thomas Carlyle

 Jane's tutor Edward Irving had introduced her to Carlyle in 1821, with whom she came to have a mutual romantic attraction.
 The couple married in 1826 and moved to 21 Comely Bank, Edinburgh.
 In 1828, they moved to Craigenputtock.
 Thomas was often busy writing, while Jane remained dutiful in doing the housework.
 In 1834, the Carlyles moved to 5 Cheyne Row, Chelsea, London.
 Jane took on the added job of keeping the neighbourhood quiet so that her husband could write undisturbed.
 Phyllis Rose wrote "the quintessential expression of Jane's role within the marriage was her continuing battle to protect her husband from the crowing of cocks."

-In an 1844 letter to her husband, Jane wrote about this arrangement.
-"I slept much better last night—in spite of cocks of every variety of power, a dog, and a considerable rumblement of carts! but the evil of these things was not doubled and tripled for me by the reflection that YOU were being kept awake by them".
+In a letter to her husband written in 1844, Jane wrote about this arrangement.
+"I slept much better last night—in spite of cocks of every variety of power, a dog, and a considerable rumblement of carts! but the evil of these things was not doubled and tripled for me by the reflection that you were being kept awake by them".
 Despite such remarks, the marriage was ultimately loving, as another letter from a week later shows: "I am always wondering since I came here how I can ever in my angriest moods talk about leaving you for good and all—for to be sure if I were to leave you today on that principle I should need absolutely to go back tomorrow to see how you were taking it!"

 Their voluminous correspondence has been published, and the letters show that the couple's affection for each other was marred by frequent quarrels.
 Samuel Butler once wrote: "It was very good of God to let Carlyle and Mrs. Carlyle marry one another and so make only two people miserable instead of four."

 Margaret Oliphant, a personal friend of the Carlyles, opined that the marriage's "canker" came chiefly from Jane.
 Carlyle's biographer James Anthony Froude posthumously published his opinion, based on "gossip and rumor" circulated by Geraldine Jewsbury, that the marriage remained unconsummated.
 This notion was disputed by members of the Carlyle family, Oliphant, James Crichton-Browne and others.

 Historian Paul Johnson notes in Creators that she not only irked her husband but made prickly comments about others.
 One target was fellow female writer George Eliot (Mary Ann Evans), whose decision to live openly with her married lover George Henry Lewes had scandalised London society.
 Seeing the pair at the theatre one evening, Jane remarked of Eliot, "Poor soul!
 There never was a more absurd miscalculation than her constituting herself an improper woman.
 She looks Propriety personified.
 Oh, so slow!"

 The Poetry Foundation's biography of Leigh Hunt says that his famous poem "Jenny Kiss'd Me" was inspired by Carlyle's wife.
 (Note: "Jenny Kiss'd Me" by Leigh Hunt: